harcokuppens/docker-registry/README.md

 * **tags** : the list of tags in a image repository on the server
 * **manifestlist** : for a multi-arch image for a specific tag a manifestlist lists the manifests for the different `os:arch` instances of an image
-* **manifist**: for each instance of an image a manifest is defined which describes from which parts the images is constructed, and how to download them
+* **manifest**: for each instance of an image a manifest is defined which describes from which parts the images is constructed, and how to download them
 * **digest**: SHA256 hash of the manifest content which acts as the identifier for a specific image on the server (Content Addressable IDs).
 Identifying the distribution recipe of the image.
 * **config**: each image has a configuration object
 * **id**:  SHA256 hash of the  configuration object which acts as the identifier for a specific image locally (Content Addressable IDs).